Serjeant-at-arms: Later developments

-As the fifteenth century progressed the serjeants-at-arms were greatly reduced in number.
-The Black Book of the Household of King Edward IV stated that there were just four serjeants, "whereof two alway to be attending upon the King's person and chamber, and to avoid the press of people before where the King shall come".
+The Black Book of the Household of King Edward IV envisages there being four serjeants in the king's entourage, "whereof two alway to be attending upon the King's person and chamber, and to avoid the press of people before where the King shall come".
 Under the Tudors the size of the corps was again increased; in 1492 they were summoned by King Henry VII to accompany him on a military venture in France.
 Elizabeth I maintained a body of twenty-five serjeants-at-arms; under her successor James I their number was reduced to sixteen.

 Sixteen Serjeants-at-Arms can be seen mounted on horses ahead of the King's entourage in Hollar's depiction of the Coronation Procession of Charles II.

-King Charles II likewise maintained a cohort of sixteen sergeants-at-arms: they waited on the monarch quarterly, four being on duty at any one time.
+Charles II likewise maintained a cohort of sixteen sergeants-at-arms: they waited on the monarch quarterly, four being on duty at any one time.
 They were required to "give their attendance every Sunday and Holy day and whensoever We shall go to Church", and it was declared that "two sergeants at arms shall attend Us in all progresses and attend whensoever the Sword of State is carried".
 When a new serjeant-at-arms was created a ceremony was held in the Presence Chamber: the new officer knelt before the king, who invested him first with a collar of esses and then with the mace, before declaring "Rise up, Serjeant at Arms, and Esquire for ever".

 In 1685, following the coronation of James II, the number of serjeants was reduced to eight; this number was maintained in subsequent reigns up to and including that of Queen Victoria.
 They continued to wait quarterly, in pairs, attending in the Presence Chamber on Sundays and festival days.
 On rare occasions (most notably coronations) all eight would be on duty: they would customarily go ahead of the King in pairs, escorting those carrying the items of regalia.
-At the coronation banquet they escorted the Lord High Steward and other Lords who walked ahead of the dishes of hot meat as they were brought to the newly-crowned King; and a pair of serjeants escorted the King's Champion at his entry into the hall.
+At the coronation banquet they escorted the Lord High Steward and other Lords who walked ahead of the dishes of hot meat as they were brought to the newly crowned King; and a pair of serjeants escorted the King's Champion at his entry into the hall.

 In subsequent reigns their number was gradually reduced: to six under Edward VII, to four under George V, and three under Elizabeth II.
 At the coronation of Charles III two serjeants-at-arms walked in the procession ahead of the regalia: Paul Whybrew and Richard Thompson.

 The original responsibilities of the sergeant-at-arms included "collecting loans and, impressing men and ships, serving on local administration and in all sorts of ways interfering with local administration and justice."